JunShern/moral-uncertainty/docs/main.md

     ```
 - Attach your `predictions.csv` file.

-Teams (or members of) can only make a submission once every 7 days.
+Participants may make submissions during their development process to receive an evaluation of their current score.
+However, teams (or members of) can only make a submission once every 7 days.

-Submission to the leaderboard is not sufficient for prize eligibility.
-Additional criteria are laid out in the following sections.
+The current best submission of each team will be shown on the leaderboard.
+However, submission to the leaderboard is not sufficient for prize eligibility, and teams must further meet the additional criteria laid out in the following sections.
+Leaderboard entries that are pending prize eligibility (e.g. submissions made without a paper) will be marked as such.

 ## Research Contributions